What Is the Average Mesothelioma Settlement Time Frame?

 Some asbestos cases are filed against more than 30 different manufacturers of asbestos-containing products.

-The defendants in the lawsuit need to respond in a certain number of days, or they could automatically lose the case.
-The number of days in which they have to respond can vary with each case.
+The defendants in the lawsuit need to respond within a certain number of days, or they could automatically lose the case.
+The number of days they are given to respond can vary with each case.
 The defendants named in asbestos lawsuits almost always respond before time runs out.

-YBoth legal teams gather facts and documentation to support their claim during the discovery process.
-This phase can last a few months in some cases since it may take time for both parties to find, gather, and provide information.
+Both legal teams gather facts and documentation to support their claims during the discovery process.
+This phase can last a few months in some cases, since it may take time for both parties to find, gather, and provide information.

-Your lawyer will spend this time gathering evidence that proves your condition was caused by the defendant’s products.
-Your legal team may also speak to current or former employees who knew how the manufacturers used asbestos in their products.
+Your legal team will spend this time gathering evidence that proves your condition was caused by the defendant’s products.
+The team may also speak to current or former employees who knew how the manufacturers used asbestos in their products.